ibi-satom/Si2ren/README.md

 # Welcome
-# IBI by Satom IT & Learning solutions
-Welcome to the GitHub home page for Si2ren: an i2 connector developed by Satom IT that transforms from the Siren Investigate Platform to Analyst's Notebook Premium through i2 Connect gateway of i2 Analyze.
+Welcome to the GitHub home page for *Si2ren*: an IBM i2 connector developed by [Satom IT & Learning solutions](https://satom.net/) that transforms from the [Siren Platform](https://siren.io/) to i2 Analyst's Notebook Premium through i2 Connect gateway of i2 Analyze.
 This repository contains example code of Si2ren.

+## About IBI: Investigation By Image

 ## Si2ren: Example code
-This example is built over the Siren's tutorial data.
+This example is built over the [Siren's demo data](https://docs.siren.io/siren-platform-user-guide/11.0/getting-started/getting-started-with-demo-data.html).

 ## About Siren demo data
-Siren's demo data are sample data from a TechCrunch data source collected some years ago, along with a sample of technical articles that were collected online [ref].
+Siren's demo data are sample data from a TechCrunch data source collected some years ago, along with a sample of technical articles that were collected online.
 It consists of 4 csv file:
  - companies.csv: A list of companies that includes geo-locations and descriptions.